Icenium/bond-content/custom-cordova-plugins/lesson-1.md

 * **d**.
 Save your changes.

 * **e**.
-Back in your Companion App, do a three-finger tap in your app to download the latest version of your app and see how it works now.
+Back in your Companion App, do a three-finger tap and hold in your app to download the latest version of your app and see how it works now.

 ![three finger tap](images/three-finger-tap.png)